BetterMontreal/BetterMontreal.github.io/en/about.md

 published: true
 ---

-Citydwellers self-organize: we all
+Citydwellers self-organize: we all can

-- create topics
+- create a topic: it's a starting point
 - link a place-date-time _to any topic_: that makes it an event
 - comment _or correct any aspect_

-We use "topics" as a starting point.
-Some of us attend events; some organize events.
-Together we better the city.
-You create an activity stream and promote it, while you collaborate with others more and more all the time.
+Create an activity stream and let the community promote it, while you collaborate with others more and more all the time.
+Some of us attend events; some organize events: together we better the city.

 # How to